ssowerby/relaxation-site/content/aboutme.md

 ---
 Hi I'm Rachel, the creative person's fire lighter.

 ### The reason I do my work today is because too many creative professionals and entrepreneurs are struggling with creative burn out sucking the joy out of their work.
-So I help them rekindle their passion so they enjoy being creative again.
+I help them rekindle their passion so they enjoy being creative again.

 Ever since I can remember I was making things and writing stories.
 When I became a graphic designer in a web company I felt like I’d landed my dream job.
 I actually got paid to play around with colour and form, to bring my imaginings to life.